Will Digital Realty be in compliance with the GDPR by 25th May 2018?

 How does Digital Realty assist its Customers with GDPR compliance?

 The GDPR requires organisations to abide by a set of practices designed to protect individuals’ privacy rights.
 To document our practices and provide validation to individuals and our customers, we have published our Notice of Privacy Practices and are making available a Data Processing Agreement (DPA).
 The Notice and DPA provide the context for our processing of Personal Data.
-Furthermore, we are providing a structured mechanism to allow individuals to inquire about their Personal Data that we may hold.
+Furthermore, we are providing a structured mechanism to allow individuals to enquire about their Personal Data that we may hold.

 It is important to note that under the majority of circumstances, Digital Realty is a Data Controller as defined under the GDPR with respect to the Personal Data we process and control.